avishek0769/express-starter-kit/README.md

 1. **Initializes the Project:** Creates your `package.json` configured with ESM (`type: "module"`) and sets up a `dev` script using `node --watch`.
 2. **Installs Dependencies:** Dynamically installs only the packages you need (e.g., `express`, `cors`, `zod`, `mongoose`, `prisma`, `multer`, etc.) using your chosen package manager (npm, pnpm, or yarn).
 3. **Scaffolds Structure:** Sets up a clean domain-driven directory structure including `controllers/`, `routers/`, `models/`, `middlewares/`, `utils/`, and error-handling utilities like `ApiError` and `ApiResponse`.
-4. **Writes Boilerplate:** Injects full, ready-to-use boilerplate code (e.g., fully-functional JWT Login/Register/Refresh flows, Prisma connections, Zod error validators) based on your exact technology stack.
+4. **Writes Boilerplate:** Injects full, ready-to-use boilerplate code (e.g., JWT basic/2FA flows, Prisma connections, Zod validators) based on your exact technology stack.
 5. **Generates Environment Variables:** Appends the necessary secrets, Database URIs, and config keys directly into a `.env` file so you know exactly what is required.

 ## 🚀 Getting Started